phytec/partup/doc/layout-config.rst

 ``md5sum`` (string)
    The MD5 sum of the given file specified by ``uri``.
-This sum is checked against the written file on the target partition or volume.
+This sum is checked against the provided file before writing to the target partition or volume.

 ``sha256sum`` (string)
    The SHA256 sum of the given file specified by ``uri``.
-This sum is checked against the written file on the target partition or volume.
+This sum is checked against the provided file before writing to the target partition or volume.